2022 Hyundai Kona N engine and gearbox details revealed

-The least costly Go specification includes 16-inch streel wheels with plastic hubcaps, cloth seat trim, 7.0-inch infotainment screen, and the features available in all Konas.
+The least costly Kona Go specification includes 16-inch steel wheels with plastic hubcaps, cloth seat trim, 7.0-inch infotainment screen, and the features available in all Konas.

-Upgrading to the Active brings 16-inch better looking aluminium alloy wheels, an 8.0-inch touchscreen with in-built satellite navigation with traffic information, and leather appointed steering wheel and gear knob and an eight-speaker premium audio system.
+Upgrading to the Kona Active brings 16-inch better-looking aluminium alloy wheels, an 8.0-inch touchscreen with in-built satellite navigation with traffic information, and leather-appointed steering wheel and gear knob and an eight-speaker premium audio system.

 The Elite also differs externally with carbon grey side skirts and wheel arches, and a rear metallic skid plate.